-Hardening of the arteries (atherosclerosis) is the big issue.
-This is a process whereby plaque builds up on the inner linings of the arteries, which can lead to a narrowing or blocking of the arteries and eventually to a heart attack or stroke.
+Hardening of the arteries (atherosclerosis) is a big issue.
+This hardening is a process whereby plaque builds up on the inner linings of the arteries, which can lead to a narrowing or blocking of the arteries and eventually to a heart attack or stroke.

 My research shows that this process is preventable – and that through nutrition (plus, in some cases, low doses of cholesterol-lowering drugs) the risk of heart attack and heart failure can be eliminated.

-The plaque (atherosclerosis) building up in your arteries is caused by too much cholesterol in the blood.
+The cause of plaque (atherosclerosis) building up in your arteries is too much cholesterol in the blood.
 High cholesterol is one of the main risk factors for heart disease.
-High blood cholesterol levels are associated with the intake of high-fat products such as meat, fish, dairy and oil.
+High blood cholesterol levels are associated with the intake of high-fat products such as meat, fish, dairy, and oil.

 What happens to cholesterol when you stop eating these foods?

-There are countless examples of whole food plant-based diets halting and sometimes even reversing heart disease.
+There are also countless examples of whole food plant based diets halting and sometimes even reversing heart disease.
 Most notably, Dr. Esselstyn’s long term heart disease study.